-Overall, the standards in the proposed rules do not exceed those of the other states in the Great Lakes region.
+Overall, the standards in the proposed rules do not exceed those of the other states in the Great Lakes region that regulate the profession.

 3. Identify any laws, rules, and other legal requirements that may duplicate, overlap, or conflict with the proposed rules.